Indicate whether aqueous solutions of each of the following solut... | Channels for Pearson+

 Textbook Question

-Indicate whether aqueous solutions of each of the following solutes contain only ions, only molecules, or mostly molecules and a few ions:c. fructose, C₆H₁₂O₆, a nonelectrolyte
+Indicate whether aqueous solutions of each of the following solutes contain only ions, only molecules, or mostly molecules and a few ions:b.
+NaBr, a strong electrolyte

 Verified step by step guidance